Elementary Data

 # check latest package version on https://hub.getdbt.com/elementary-data/elementary/latest/

-The schema name is by default set as <target_schema>_elementary.
-You can override this by configured a system variable called PARADIME_EDR_SCHEMA.
+By default, the Elementary schema name is set as <target_schema>_elementary.
+You can override this by setting a system variable called PARADIME_EDR_SCHEMA.
+For instructions on configuring environment variables, click here.

 dbt_project.yml